cyberbotics/webots-doc/automobile/scenario-creation-tutorial.md

 > **note**:
 It is strongly recommended to not use the 3D feature of the [OpenStreetMap importer](openstreetmap-importer.md) otherwise it will not be possible to add traffic using SUMO.

-Once the conversion is complete, the importer will display the number of objects generated, the map offset and reference coordinates:
+Once the conversion is complete, the importer will display the number of objects generated, the map offset, the reference coordinates and the projection used:

 ```
  * map centered with this offset: x_offset_value,y_offset_value.
  * reference coordinates: latitude_value,longitude_value.
+ * projection used: 'projection parameters'.
 ```

-It is important that you keep these offset and reference coordinates since you will need to reuse them to generate traffic with SUMO.
+It is important that you keep these offset and projection since you will need to reuse them to generate traffic with SUMO.
+The projection parameters should looks like: `'+proj=utm +north +zone=32 +lon_0=6.505000 +lat_0=46.511000 +x_0=0 +y_0=0 +ellps=WGS84 +units=m +no_defs'`

 From now you should be able to open the generated world file directly in Webots: